 Who is Alternator?

-Alternator is co-financed by the following partners:
+Alternator is co-financed by:

 • Research Centre of the Slovenian Academy of Sciences and Arts (ZRC SAZU),